Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK2-PM1-PM5-CYBERSECURITY-PENETRATION-TESTING-REPORT/README.md

 This repository is intended for educational and authorized cybersecurity training purposes.

-The techniques and tools demonstrated in this project should only be used against systems, domains, networks, and resources for which explicit authorization has been provided.
+The techniques and tools demonstrated in this project should only be used against systems, domains, networks, and resources for which appropriate authorization has been provided.

 Unauthorized scanning, reconnaissance, access attempts, exploitation, or data collection may violate organizational policies and applicable laws.